 REAP Professional Training and Development

 REAP is a non-profit organization whose mission is to improve reading proficiency in public school students.
 Public school teachers are the most valuable resource to help us accomplish our mission, so we provide them with high-quality Orton-Gillingham training.
-All of REAP’s course offerings are free to the public school teacher.
+All of REAP’s course offerings are specifically designed for the public school teacher.
 Our programs are limited by instructor availability and by our ability to fund the programs, so the application process is competitive.

 Multi-sensory, Systematic, Direct Phonics Instruction